Google Shared Drive (Gdrive): Introduction, Benefits, and Limitations

 You can add users and groups in Google Groups to a shared drive.
-If you add a user who is a member of multiple groups that are members of the shared drive, the user only counts as one member.
+If you add a user who is a member of multiple groups, that are members of the shared drive, the user only counts as one member.

-How to Avoid Exceeding Limits?
+How Do I Avoid Exceeding the Limits?

 Use Google Groups for Team Members

 Large organizations should manage drive membership using Google Groups instead of adding individual users.

 Items that are not permanently deleted from the shared drive’s trash still count toward the limits for the shared drive.
 Remember to empty the trash!